 One of the core features of Microsoft Teams, as a collaboration hub, is a file-sharing function.
 In this blog post we’re gonna cover a few situations when file-sharing takes place, and show how to handle them.

 Within each Team, there are one or more channels.
 For each channel, a new folder is created in the SharePoint library.
-All the content related to the channel is stored in SharePoint, allowing the Team members to work from SharePoint as well.
+All the content related to the channel is stored in SharePoint, allowing the Microsoft Teams members to work from SharePoint as well.

 To access the files from the folder, you click the “Files” tab above the conversation window.
 You can add an existing file to your library, or create and add new files.

-Files stored in the team’s file library are available to every Team member.
-The latest version of Office 365 apps allow real-time collaboration between Team members.
+Files stored in the team’s file library are available to every Teams member.
+The latest version of Office 365 apps allow real-time collaboration between Microsoft Teams members.
 That means that they can co-edit Word, PowerPoint and Excel documents, with their changes being synced and merged as they work.

 Now and then, you might want to share a file with somebody outside your Team.
 For example, a member of the Marketing Team might want to show advertising receipts to the Finance Team.